What are Anjali Mats made of?

 Where are Anjali Mats made?

-Our cork, jute and eco-suede mats are designed in Australia but are currently manufactured in China.
+Our cork, jute and eco-suede mats are designed in Australia but are currently manufactured overseas, the cork and eco-suede in China and the jute mat in Taiwan.
 The Ayurvedic cotton mats are hand woven in India.

 Why are Anjali Mats Better than other Eco-friendly mats?